srid/debris/README.txt

    Features
    --------

-		- Categories:               pages should be navigatable by categories (just like wikipedia?)

 		- Backup:                   periodically download the datastore data in case google goes out of business or does something 'evil'